This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The evaluation portion of a life care plan is also important from a legal standpoint.

 If you are seeking compensation for your child’s disability, you must understand their complete set of limitations.
 This allows you to plan for the care they will need in the future and what it will cost in total.
-Of course, this will be an estimate, but the most accurate estimate will come from a full evaluation.
+Of course, this will be an estimate, but the most accurate estimate will come from a complete evaluation.

 You must evaluate your access to health care and health insurance, your family’s income and expenses, your ability to transport your child to get care, your housing situation, and other factors impacting your child’s access to care.